Types of Leukemia

 Acute Myelogenous Leukemia (AML)

 Acute myelogenous leukemia (AML)—also known as acute nonlymphocytic leukemia (ANLL)—is the most common form of adult leukemia.
 Most patients are of retirement age (average age at diagnosis is 65 years), and more men are affected than women.
-Fortunately, because of recent advances in treatment, AML can be kept in remission (lessening of the disease) in approximately 60% to 70% of adults who undergo appropriate therapy.
-Initial response rates are approximately 65-75% but the overall cure rates are more on the order of 40-50%.
+Fortunately, because of recent advances in treatment, AML can be kept in remission (lessening of the disease) in approximately 60 to 70 percent of adults who undergo appropriate therapy.
+Initial response rates are approximately 65-75 percent, but the overall cure rates are more on the order of 40-50 percent.

 AML begins with abnormalities in the bone marrow blast cells that develop to form granulocytes, the white blood cells that contain small particles, or granules.
 The AML blasts do not mature, and they become too numerous in the blood and bone marrow.
 As the cells build up, they hamper the body's ability to fight infection and prevent bleeding.
 Therefore, it is necessary to treat this disease within a short time after making a diagnosis.
 AML, particularly in the monocytic M5 form, may spread to the gums and cause them to swell, bleed, and become painful.
 AML also may metastasize (spread) to the skin, causing small colored spots that mimic a rash.